WRAP-workshop/WRAP-workshop.github.io/home.md

 and machine scales; mean that representative applications as an essential tool in the path towards exascale.
 These applications can be used for acceptance testing, benchmarking, optimization evaluation, and also investigating the performance of new architectures or programming models.
-However, the development of such representative applications must ensure they maintain some correspondence with their parent application, so requires methods and tools for identifying the performance critical aspects of a given code, or class of codes, and also for verifying that the proxy effectively models the the target behavior.
+However, the development of such representative applications must ensure they maintain some correspondence with their parent application.
+Maintaining that correspodence requires methods and tools for identifying the performance critical aspects of a given code, or class of codes, and also for verifying that the proxy accurately models the the target behavior.

 The main aim of WRAp is to provide a venue in which the wide range of disciplines involved in creating and using representative applications can share